The Victorian Turkish Baths Project logo

 This leisurely perambulation is followed by a massage and full body wash, these last two processes, taken together, being known to Victorians as shampooing.

-The final part of the Turkish bath—no less important than anything which precedes it—is a longish period of relaxation in the cooling room.
+The final part of the Turkish bath—no less important than anything which precedes it—is a longish period of relaxation in the cooling-room.

-The original page includes thumbnail pictures which can be enlarged.
+The original page includes one or more enlargeable thumbnail images.

 Corner of a hot room at Glossop Road Turkish baths, Sheffield